Arp-G/learning-rust/IMP.md

 ### Receiving using recv and try_recv

-`recv()` blocks the threadand waits for the channel untill a message is recieved.
+`recv()` blocks the thread and waits for the channel untill a message is recieved.
 `try_recv()` method doesn’t block, but will instead return a Result<T, E> immediately.

 Both `recv()` and `try_recv()` return a Result<T, E>.